Bryaro/Portfolio-1-CodeInstitute/README.md

 on GitHub Pages, configure the branch in repository settings.
 Commit and Push Changes:

 Ensure your changes are committed and pushed to the repository.
 Wait for Deployment:

 Depending on the platform, wait for the deployment to finish.
 Access Deployed Site:

-Once done, your site should be accessible using the provided URL.
+Once done, the site would be accessible using the provided URL.
 For this website: https://bryaro.github.io/Portfolio-1-CodeInstitute/